-- , conduct, and verify reliable, accurate concrete moisture content testing before proceeding with floor covering.
+- , conduct, and verify reliable, accurate concrete relative humidity testing before proceeding with floor covering.

 The Trouble with Reactive Testing

 For decades, builders and flooring installers have assessed concrete moisture using the anhydrous calcium chloride (CaCl) test of moisture vapor emissions.
 The moisture vapor emission rate (MVER) is the amount of moisture emitted into a salt compound sealed to the surface of concrete with an enclosed moisture dome.
-The anhydrous CaCl test assesses slab surface moisture content for 60-72 hours.
-The resulting MVER had been deemed as a reliable method for determining concrete slab readiness.
+The anhydrous CaCl test assesses slab surface moisture for 60-72 hours.
+The resulting MVER had been deemed used as an option for determining concrete slab readiness.